williamma321/Appium-Demo/Readme.md

-# This is a demo using Appium with Python.
+# This is a demo using Appium with Python and BDD (Behave) test framework

 Prerequisite setup to run: